sydasif/python-book/docs/source/02_basic/01_variable.md

 <class 'float'>
 ```

-In the following code, we shall initialize a variable with float value. then, we typecast this float to integer using `int()`.
+In the following code, you set a variable with a float value.
+Then typecast this float to an integer using `int()`.

 ```py
 # float